OUR INFANT ROOMS

 THE BACK BUILDING (PRE-K)

 Once our friends turn 3 and are potty trained, they graduate to the “Big Kid Building” which is located on the back side of our playground.
 The Pre-K building has 4 classrooms as well as a full size gym and “cubby room”.
-This is always a very exciting transition for our students as they begin to gain a stronger sense of independence and have several more extra-curricular options including Spanish, dance, Mini Monet’s, and soccer.
+This is always a very exciting transition for our students as they begin to gain a stronger sense of independence and have several more extra-curricular options including dance and soccer.
 The back building allows children a better sense of what kindergarten will entail with more structured routines, a focus on social/emotional skills, group bathroom trips, and a Pre-K curriculum which introduces them to pre-reading and math skills as well as science and social studies concepts.

 The Sycamores younger 3 year olds

 The first stop in the back building is the Sycamore’s classroom.
 Students in this classroom will play a major role in creating their everyday learning environment.
 From room arrangement, to daily classroom jobs, to helping design their daily calendar, the Sycamore students are very hands-on!
 The teachers in this room use a play-based curriculum in order to prepare children socially, emotionally, and cognitively for the next classroom and ultimately set the stage for a lifelong love of learning.
 Weekly lesson plans are based on the NC Foundations for Early Learning and Development and are guided by what the children’s interests are in order to create more meaningful learning experiences.
-The Sycamore’s begin with a Morning Pep Talk where they discuss the classroom philosophy of “I can do all things through Christ” and how this translates into their everyday learning, exploration opportunities, and confidence level.

 Bamboos older 3 year olds